Mating type: Definition

-Mating types are the microorganism equivalent to sex in higher organisms and occur in isogamous and anisogamous species.
+Mating types are the microorganism equivalent to sex in higher organisms and occur in isogamous species.
 Depending on the group, different mating types are often referred to by numbers, letters, or simply "+" and "−" instead of "male" and "female", which refer to "sexes" or differences in size between gametes.
 Syngamy can only take place between gametes carrying different mating types.

+Mating types are extensively studied in fungi.
+Among fungi, mating type is determined by chromosomal regions called mating-type loci.
+Furthermore, it is not as simple as "two different mating types can mate", but rather, a matter of combinatorics.
+As a simple example, most basidiomycete have a "tetrapolar heterothallism" mating system: there are two loci, and mating between two individuals is possible if the alleles on both loci are different.
+For example, if there are 3 alleles per locus, then there would be 9 mating types, each of which can mate with 4 other mating types.
+By multiplicative combination, it generates a vast number of mating types.